Laura (Lou) Reynoldson, Board President

 “If it’s within three miles, then you bike there!” is Lou’s family motto.
 To this end, she and her family bike to work, school, and the library on a regular basis.
 Living in North Portland and bike commuting to Sellwood daily, Lou values our bike routes and greenways, and appreciates the opportunities for connectivity provided by the 40-Mile Loop.
 Lou has been actively working with the board since 2018 and has supported the board since 2015.
 She is a graphic artist and marketing professional with a passion for active transportation.
 Safety and equity are her priorities, and she is working toward a future for the 40-Mile Loop with a diverse board, to close gaps, and encourage our communities to explore our active transportation assets.
 Together, we can get there, and if it’s within three miles, let’s bike there!

-Bob Akers, Board President
+Bob Akers, Board Member and President Emeritus

 “Teaching Health and Physical Education has enabled me to learn the importance of good recreation for life.
 Good parks and trails give all people a chance to relax, as well as working to have good mental and physical health.”